 - We recommend covering the sides of your pen with a combination of netting with 1” galvanized wire woven through.

 - A 4-inch sand base on top of your soil in your aviary is recommended.
 Sand is easy to clean and disinfect.
 Sand can also be raked to help keep the aviary clean and it drains well.
 Make sure to put a border in your aviary to keep the sand in place.
-You can use sand sterilized for a children’s sandbox, or alternatively, you can use builder’s sand mixed with a small amount of agriculture lime to prevent bacteria and absorb odors.
+You can use sand sterilized for a children’s sandbox, or alternatively, you can use builder’s sand mixed with a small amount of agricultural lime to prevent bacteria and absorb odors.

 - Water- Fresh clean water should be provided and available at all times